-Chaotic Good characters passionately distrust and hate Law and Order.
+Chaotic Good characters passionately distrust and dislike Law and Order.
 They believe that order restricts individual freedoms and because of that, people can do less good in the world.

 In contract, Neutral Evil characters don’t care how society is structured.
 All they care about is themselves and doing as much Evil in the world as they can if they are motivated by that.

-A Chaotic Good character will lie, cheat, steal and kill in the same way that a Neutral Evil character will.
+A Chaotic Good character will mislead people and even eliminate them in the same way that a Neutral Evil character will.
 But there is one huge difference.
-A Chaotic Good character will only do it if it is for the greater good and they will never ever murder an innocent.
+A Chaotic Good character will only do it if it is for the greater good and they will never ever hurt an innocent.

 To take a closer look at the Chaotic Good alignment, see my article.